Stirling Range: Flora and fauna

 The range is one of the richest areas for flora in the world.
-The low-nutrient soils support five major vegetation communities: (1) shrubland and (2) mallee-heathland at higher altitudes; and (3) woodland, (4) wetland and (5) salt lake communities on lower slopes and plains.
+The low-nutrient soils support five major vegetation communities: (1) shrubland and (2) mallee-heathland at higher elevations; and (3) woodland, (4) wetland and (5) salt lake communities on lower slopes and plains.
 Ninety families, 384 genera, and over 1500 plant species occur there, 87 of which are found nowhere else.
 This represents more than a third of the known flora of the southwest, and includes more species of wildflowers than in the entire British Isles.

 The range has been identified by BirdLife International as an Important Bird Area (IBA) because it supports populations of endangered short-billed black cockatoos and western whipbirds, and is visited by endangered long-billed black-cockatoos.
 Significant biome-restricted or range-restricted bird species found in the range include red-capped and regent parrots, western rosellas, rufous treecreepers, red-winged and blue-breasted fairywrens, purple-gaped honeyeaters, western spinebills, western thornbills, western yellow and white-breasted robins, and red-eared firetails.

 The range is an important site for endemic mygalomorph spiders, and for land snails.
 Some 20 species of native mammals, including the reintroduced numbat, have been recorded.